josharnow/PanDerm/Segmentation.md

    cd Skin_Seg
    bash run.sh
    ```
-   Note: Adjust `save_name` config to your desired storage path.
+   Note: Adjust the path config to your desired storage path.

 4. **Evaluation**
    - Add `--evaluate` to `run.sh` for evaluation mode